Structural Stewardship: Maintenance vs. Reaction

 - How a governance mindset treats the roof as a system to steward.

-- What annual or periodic diagnostics actually prevent.
+- What annual or periodic roof reviews can help catch.

 - Why the “unexpected” failure is usually foreseeable—if you look.